umputun/spot/README.md

   - postgresql: `postgres://user:password@host:port/database?option1=value1&option2=value2`
 - `--secrets.key` or `$SPOT_SECRETS_KEY`: the encryption key to use for decrypting secrets.

 If `spot` provider is selected, the table `spot_secrets` will be created in the database.
 The table has the following columns: `skey` and `sval`.
 The `skey` column is the secret key, and the `sval` column is the encrypted secret value.
 The `skey` column is indexed for faster lookups.
-It is recommended to use application-specific prefixes for the secret keys, for example `system-name/service-name/secret-key`.
+It is recommended to use application-specific prefixes for the secret keys, for example, `system-name/service-name/secret-key`.
 This will allow to use the same database for multiple applications without conflicts.

 The built-in secrets provider uses strong cryptography techniques to ensure the safety of your secrets.
 Below is a summary of the security methods employed: